AlexDeveloperUwU/liberteis/docs/db/usersController.md

 In this controller, you will find functions related to the application's user management.

 These functions allow you to retrieve, save, update, and delete user data.
-Additionally, the controller includes comprehensive validation to ensure that the data being saved or updated is valid, correctly structured, and of the appropriate data type.
+Additionally, the controller includes comprehensive validation to ensure that the data being saved or updated is valid, successfully structured, and of the appropriate data type.

 ## Functions avaliable